lattice/quda/README.md

 running the deviceQuery example in the CUDA SDK, and pass the appropriate value to the `QUDA_GPU_ARCH` variable in cmake.

-QUDA 0.9.0, supports devices of compute capability 2.0 or greater.
+QUDA 1.0.0, supports devices of compute capability 3.0 or greater.
+While QUDA is no longer supported on the older Fermi architecture, it may continue to work (assuming the user disables the use of textures (QUDA_TEX=OFF).

 See also "Known Issues" below.